-- 1. Identify and create a project that addresses a northern organizational need or issue, which is grounded in business administration theory and practice - 2.
-Synthesize knowledge from their coursework while demonstrating its relevance to their project. - 3.
+- 1. Choose and tackle a project that addresses a northern organizational need or issue, which is grounded in business administration theory and practice - 2.
+Synthesize knowledge from their previous and current coursework while demonstrating its relevance to their project and active learning. - 3.
 Recognize and honour culturally respectful roles and responsibilities. - 4.
-Demonstrate leadership by putting into practice the skills and knowledge (e.g. interpersonal communications, project management, professionalism, analytical capability, and leadership) gained in the program. - 5.
+Demonstrate leadership by putting into practice the skills and knowledge (e.g. interpersonal communications, time management and project coordination, professionalism, analytical capability, and leadership) gained in the program. - 5.
 Build professional relationships within relevant business contexts (e.g. governments, private business, nonprofit). - 6.
 Read and think critically, and analyze business situations (e.g. analyze, interpret, synthesize, perform, evaluate, embody, be silent). - 7.
-Design, develop and implement an effective dissemination plan. - 8.
-Work in teams to produce a professional verbal presentation and report.
+Design, develop and implement an effective dissemination plan.